 Finally, it’s also important to examine the price of potential flats you’re considering, and to ensure you don’t get ripped off.
 Don’t go around paying extra for an HDB flat just because it’s located in an area that’s considered hip right now.

 Study the resale prices in your area and make sure you’re getting a good deal.
+Don’t forget to make use of HDB’s New Resale Flat Listing Service (RFL) too.
 If you want your flat to pay off as an investment, you will need to resell it long before its lease is up.

 You also want to try to maximise the amount of housing grants you qualify for as a proportion of the sale price of the flat.
-Remember that having your parents live with you or within 4km of your new flat will tack on an extra $20,000 to the grants you receive.
-And as the grants are pegged to income, you might want to apply early on, when your income is lower.
+Remember that having your parents live with you or within 4km of your new flat will tack on an extra $20,000 to the grants you’ll receive.
+And as the grants are pegged to income, you might want to apply earlier on in your career, when your income is lower.